Department of Religious Studies

 AFST 212.
 History of Rock and Roll.
 3 Units.

-This course surveys the musical practices of the rock and roll era, broadly defined to include much popular music since the 1950s.
+This course surveys the music and culture of the rock and roll era, broadly defined to include much popular music since the 1950s to the present day.
 Music majors are to enroll in MUHI 312.
-Offered as AFST 212 and MUGN 212.
+Offered as AFST 212 and MUHI 212.
 Counts as a CAS Global & Cultural Diversity course.
+Counts as a Human Diversity & Commonality course.

 AFST 216.
 Hip Hop History, Culture, Music.
 3 Units.